daniellages/Make-MakeFile/README.md

 - It only accepts 1 input file;
 - It only works for C and C++.

+## Warnings

+- If you change the name of the file this wont work!

 ## Contributing

 - Feel free to contribute for this repository